Corrections to the Hamiltonian induced by finite-strength coupling to the environment

-The main object of interest of this article are three different corrections to the bare Hamiltonian of the system $H_0$ in the weak coupling limit (i.e., $\lambda \ll 1$), defined according to the Hamiltonians: \emph{dynamical} $H_{\text{dyn}}$, \emph{steady-state} $H_{\text{st}}$ and the \emph{mean-force} $H_{\text{mf}}$.
+The main object of interest of this article are three different second-order corrections to the bare Hamiltonian of the system $H_0$ in the weak coupling limit (i.e., $\lambda \ll 1$).
+Namely, the corrections related to the following three Hamiltonians: {\it Lamb-shift} $H_{\text{LS}}$, {\it quasi-steady state } $H_{\text{st}}$ and the {\it mean-force} $H_{\text{mf}}$.
 Due to centralization of the bath operators, the leading order of the perturbation calculus is $\lambda^2$.
-In accordance, we introduce the second-order corrections:
+In accordance, the corrections are given by the relations

-which we represent in the basis of jump operators:
+which we represent by means of jump operators:

-where $k$ indicates to dynamical ($dyn$), steady-state ($st$) or mean-force ($mf$) correction, and the jump operators are given by:
+where $\mathrm{cor}$ indicates Lamb-shift ($LS$), quasi-steady state ($st$) or mean-force ($mf$) correction, respectively, and the jump operators are given by: